cs50/roku50/README.txt

 2. List of Directories (skippable)

-The roku50 folder contains the artwork, images, meta-data, source, and xml folders (artwork and images are redundant and can be the same folder - you just have to do the proper linking in the xml...but more on that later).
-There are also 3 other files; this README, the manifest file, and the Makefile.
+The roku50 folder contains the artwork, gallery, php, pkg, and posters folders.
+Also of note in pkg is the Makefile, manifest file, and the source and images folders.

 	Artwork/images contains any pictures/banner-related content you would like to have, including the video icon photos and the main app icon.

-	Meta-data contains php parsers and xml input files from the CDN.
+	Php contains php parsers.

 	Source contains all the brightScript files that compose the bulk of setting up the app itself.

-	The Makefile and the manifest file are for configuration.
-The ReadMe, in my opinion, is the most important file (jk).
+	The Makefile and the manifest file are for some basic configuration tasks.

 3. XML/Video Guide

 Roku is very picky about how it handles videos.
-In this guide, the videos all live on CS50's limelight server, and the xml lives at CS50 (http://cs50.tv/?output=roku, other can be accessed here as well).
+In this guide, the videos all live on CS50's limelight server, and the xml lives at CS50 (http://cs50.tv/?output=roku, other xml can be accessed here as well).

-The the main xml file is called categories.xml.
+The the main xml file is contains the categories node.
 The overall structure is as follows; a big overarching category (in this case the year number) contains several category leafs.
 Each category leaf is interpreted as the sections of the navbar once you pick a year.
 Then the videos that appear underneath come directly from the feed attribute.

 In these nodes, one can alter the titles and descriptions relatively freely.
 The feed however must adhere to a particular xml format.
 The links in the category leafs must be xml files living on some server (in this example).